-In an industry where it is so important to know exactly who you are hiring, the techniques and tools used to take on yacht crew have not changed significantly in many years.
-No matter how rigorous the interview process and how glowing the references, recruiting crew can be a game of chance.
+In an industry where it is so important to know exactly who you are hiring, the techniques and tools used to take on a yacht crew have not changed significantly in many years.
+No matter how rigorous the interview process and how glowing the references are, recruiting the crew can be a game of chance.

 The superyacht industry is perhaps the most intimate place in which to work throughout the entire maritime sector, and is unlike most other jobs, no matter what your field of expertise; the cost of the boat you’re working on, the responsibility and safety of the crew, owners and guests, for their food, children, belongings, well-being and everything else in between.
 It’s as unique a career as you’ll get.

 While the industry is good at ‘getting to know someone’ before hiring them, many of the crew who are hired are rarely subject to stringent and relevant checks that get beneath the skin of a social-media profile or reference from a previous employer.
 While recruiters, managers, captains and owners might look at prospective employees’ Facebook, Twitter or Instagram profiles, this isn’t sufficient.
 If there is something that you don’t want the outside world to know about, you’re not going to make it public on social media.